sbruegel/VuLoader/README.md

   });
 ```

-Here i loaded the Navigator Widget form OCTO Widgets and created one as soon the extension is loaded!
+Here i loaded the Navigator Widget form [Octo Widgets](https://github.com/steveghee/OCTO_Studio_extensions) and created one as soon the extension is loading!

 ### loadShader(shaderName, vertexHl, fragmentHl, vertexGl, fragmentGl)

 *note: this function is overloaded!
-If you just pass the first parameter the function is loading shader files like shaderName.vertex.glsl etc. instead of need all strings*
+If you just pass the first parameter the function is loading shader files like shaderName.vertex.glsl etc. which needs to be present at `Uploaded/Extensions/Shader` folder instead of need all strings*
 - **shaderName**: name and identifier of the shader on the one hand it is what we use later on widget properties called `shader` on the other hand (if just this parameter is passed) it is the name of the files the function is looking for
 - **vertexHL**: string of the hlsl vertex shader
 - **fragmentHL**: string of the hlsl fragment+pixel shader